kevinomyonga/nganya-split/README.md

 Flutter: For the cross-platform mobile UI.

 Kopo Kopo (K2 Connect) SDK: To initiate a live STK Push payment bottom sheet (using the Sandbox environment).

+Cashia API: To initiate a live payment request (using the Sandbox environment).

 Hydrated Bloc: For "serverless" state management.
 The app's entire state (totals, thresholds, logs) is saved to the device, so you can close and reopen the app without losing data.